Code-Institute-Submissions/Love-food-stop-waste/README.md

 ### Content
 * **Home**
     * Home page content has been taken from [Love Food Hate Waste](https://lovefoodhatewaste.com/) and [The Waste and Resources Action Programme](https://www.wrap.org.uk/content/we-wont-fix-climate-change-if-we-dont-stop-wasting-food).
-    * Food Facts section content of the page has been taken from [Friends of the Earth](https://friendsoftheearth.uk/food-waste) and modified to suit the needs of my website.
+    * Food Facts section content of the page has been taken from [Friends of the Earth](https://friendsoftheearth.uk/food-waste) and modified to suit the needs of the website.
 * **Plan and Store**
     * Content for this page has been taken from [Food Standard Agency](https://www.food.gov.uk/food-safety) and [Love Food Hate Waste](https://www.lovefoodhatewaste.com/why-save-food)